SimonMaracine/checkers-engine/engine/protocol.md

 If a received command is invalid in any way, it should be ignored completely by the engine.
 Exception: move and position strings may not be validated.

-Messages can consist of any number of characters and, as a consequence, any number of tokens.
-Both the GUI and the engine should account for messages of any size.
+Messages can consist of any number of tokens, but they are limited to at most 65536 characters.
+Both the GUI and the engine should account for messages of any size up to the previous limit.

 Positions and moves are encoded as FEN strings using the standard [Portable Draughts Notation format](https://en.wikipedia.org/wiki/Portable_Draughts_Notation).